 Colorado Mine Owner: "We only got fourteen of them.

-The Las Animas County grand j disorders, has indicted two hundred in Chief among the "strike disorders" the which fourteen of the miners' women by mine-guards and militiamen.
-No mathematical The situation is capable of just one is in this picture.
+The Las Animas County grand j disorders, has indicted two hundred a Chief among the "strike disorders" the which fourteen of the miners' women by mine-guards and militiamen.
+No make the situation is capable of just one i in this picture.